luiul/retoure-m/README.md

 # 🚚 Retouren App with Sequelize Migration

 Updated [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize Migration to better duplicate results.
+Prerequisites:

+- PostgreSQL: install PostgresSQL and create a database.
+- node.js: install node.js.

-Run the following commands in the shell to set up the database:
+Run the following commands in the shell to set up the project:

 ```zsh
 npm init -y;